Til Hazel: Early years

 John T. "Til" Hazel Jr. was born at Georgetown Hospital in the city of Washington, D.C.
 His father, John T. Hazel, was a prominent Arlington, Virginia surgeon who also owned a farm in then-rural McLean, Virginia; his mother, Ruth Douglas Hazel, was a homemaker.
 Hazel attended and graduated from Arlington's Washington-Lee High School.
 Presented with the option of either attending Iowa State University to study agriculture or enrolling at Harvard University, Hazel chose Harvard, where he studied American history and graduated cum laude in 1951.
 He went on to study at Harvard Law School, receiving his Juris Doctor in 1954.
 Hazel then joined the U.S. Army's Judge Advocate General's Corps office and served until 1957.
 Following his honorable discharge, he turned to practicing law in the private sector, joining the Arlington County office of Jesse, Phillips, Klinge, and Kendrick, where he practiced property law, specializing in real estate.

 At Jesse Phillips, Hazel was tasked with condemning and acquiring land for the future Capital Beltway.
-It was this experience that led to Hazel developing a great knowledge of zoning, land acquisition, and eminent domain, and would lead to his future success as a development advocate, and later, as a developer himself.
+It was this experience that led to Hazel's knowledge of zoning, land acquisition, and eminent domain.